Pelvic floor exercises

-At Somerset Urology Associates our continence advisers and incontinence physiotherapists are particularly experienced at teaching pelvic floor exercises to strengthen muscles that have become weak due to damage and ageing.
+At Somerset Urology our continence advisers and incontinence physiotherapists are particularly experienced at teaching pelvic floor exercises to strengthen muscles that have become weak due to damage and ageing.

-Somerset Urology Associates can provide and monitor the use of vaginal cones, small weights that are inserted into the vagina to assist with pelvic floor muscle training.
+Somerset Urology can provide and monitor the use of vaginal cones, small weights that are inserted into the vagina to assist with pelvic floor muscle training.
 If you want to try using vaginal cones, speak to our specialist.
 Read more at Pelvic Floor

 Surgery for Stress Incontinence